siddharth2011/siddharth2011.github.io/README.md

 - Successfully deployed the model on Raspberry Pi, demonstrating strong technical and project management skills

 ## Project and Research Work
+- **InstructABSA** : Developed a SOTA approach using instruction tuning for the aspect-based sentiment analysis task and also carried out in-depth analysis of instructions and comparative analysis with previous approaches.
+Wrote a paper on the findings, which got accepted at NAACL ‘24 conference.[[2]](https://aclanthology.org/2023.eacl-main.30/)
+- **NLP Model Benchmarking**: Created a benchmarking dataset to evaluate the performance of the large language models (LLM).
+Demonstrated the areas in which LLMs underperformed like non numerical, attribute comparison and time varying statements.
+Wrote a paper on the findings, which got accepted at EACL ‘23 conference. [[1]](https://arxiv.org/abs/2210.07471)
 - **TheUrbanSpoon - Open Source Cloud Kitchen Platform**: Developed an open-source system tailored for restaurants to help them set up their online presence as a complete web page capable of placing orders, logistics and handling payments.
 - **EventRight - Open Source Event & Invitation Platform**: Created an event and invitation management platform which is a completely open-source product.
 The system is capable of handling multiple events, managing invitations and RSVPs, and handling guest logistics.
 - **Learnr - Open Source Quiz Generation Platform**: Developed an interactive quiz platform that generates quizzes from custom textbook PDFs that are uploaded into the system.
 The software also has a dashboard that tracks the progress of each user using default or custom KPIs.
-- **InstructABSA** : Developed a SOTA approach using instruction tuning for the aspect-based sentiment analysis task and also\ carried out in-depth analysis of instructions and comparative analysis with previous approaches.[[2]](https://aclanthology.org/2023.eacl-main.30/)
-- **NLP Model Benchmarking**: Created a benchmarking dataset to evaluate the performance of the large language models (LLM).
-Demonstrated the areas in which LLMs underperformed like non numerical, attribute comparison and time varying statements.
-Wrote a paper on the findings, which got accepted at EACL ‘23 conference. [[1]](https://arxiv.org/abs/2210.07471)

 ## Leadership Experience and Awards